CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 4) Done.
 Removing intersections is short and simple.

-### Adding Intersections
+## Adding Intersections
 Adding intersections is not as simple as removing an intersection.
 We will first have to find out some information before proceeding to aggregating the data.
 The steps are outlined below.

-#### 1. Update `miovision_api.intersections`:
+### Update `miovision_api.intersections`:
-1. Look at the table [`miovision_api.intersections`](#intersections) to see what information about the new intersections is needed to update the table.
+1. Look at the table [`miovision_api.intersections`](../README.md#intersections) to see what information about the new intersections is needed to update the table.
 The steps needed to find details such as id, coordinates, px, int_id, geom, which leg_restricted etc are descrived below.
 Once everything is done, have a member of `miovision_admins` do an INSERT INTO this table to include the new intersections.

 	a) The new intersection's `intersection_name`, `id`, can be found using the [Miovision API](https://docs.api.miovision.com/#!/Intersections/get_intersections) /intersections endpoint.
 The key needed to authorize the API is the same one used by the Miovision Airflow user.